How To Zip A Folder In Linux Distribution Using Compression Levels

 $ zip -r $HOME/Alpha.zip

-• The zipped folder is now created and can be found by using the ls command.
+• The zipped folder has been created and can be found using the ls command.

 Extracting a Zip File (Command-line)